redmadrobot-spb/memoirs-ios/README.md

 - `critical` - Describes a critical error, after which the application will be terminated.

 Log levels implement the `Comparable` protocol and their priority is in ascending order from `verbose` to `critical`.
-If your custom logger needs to handle a certain log level, just compare it with `Level` parameter in  `log` - function.
+If your custom logger needs to handle a certain log level, just compare it with `level` parameter in  `log` - function.

 #### Convenience interface